 - Residence regulations and

-- The wording of the regulation
+- The text of the regulation

-- Period of validity and transitions
+- Duration of validity and transitions

-- Requirements for training tolerance
+- Requirements for training-based temporary residence

 - Right of residence for family members